Author Sharanya Manivannan in conversation with VARSHA NAIK after the release of her first full-length fiction novel

 One of the frequent responses I received to The High Priestess Never Marries was that my book captured what being a free-spirited young woman in conservative Chennai was like, and that the city itself was very well-etched.
 But these traits came about neither because of love nor belonging, but because being an outsider and someone who had a lot of friction with this society made me observe things more carefully.

 But Priestess is a contemporary book, whereas Queen is historical fiction.
 It is set in the greater Madurai region in the 9th century, and my protagonist fully inhabits only one language, Tamil.
 In terms of style, this meant that I had to make more careful choices about language, rather than use the melange of vocabularies available to me today.
-What existed in Kodhai’s time, and could be used as metaphor?
+What existed in Kodhai’s time, and could be used as a metaphor?
 What did not, and thus needed to be excised?
 I was writing her interior monologue in English, a language she did not know, therefore any excessive use of Tamil was itself jarring.
 My challenge was to create a Kodhai who was completely Tamil within an English lexicon.

 For readers who are not well-versed in poetry, how does the book appeal to them and draw them in, taking them along on Andal’s journey?